 Acting in a Higher Classification Sample Clauses

 Acting in a Higher Classification.
-If an employee is assigned the duties of a position in a higher classification for ten (10) or more consecutive days on a temporary basis, such employee shall be paid an additional ten percent (10%) per hour during the period so assigned, retroactive to the first day so assigned.
-An employee shall not receive this additional ten percent (10%) pay for time replacing another employee who was on vacation.
+If an employee is assigned the duties of a position in a higher classification for five (5) or more consecutive days on a temporary basis, such employee shall be paid an additional ten percent (10%) per hour during the period so assigned, retroactive to the first day so assigned.
+In order to receive this extra pay, the employee must complete the assigned duties and work the regular hours designated for the higher classification position.

 AutoNDA by SimpleDocs